HVIP Program Definitions Guide

 Incremental Cost

-“Incremental cost” for the purposes of this program for new vehicle means the difference in cost between HVIP eligible vehicle and a comparable new conventionally fueled vehicle that would be purchased to perform the same function.
-For engine vouchers, the incremental cost means the difference in cost between a baseline vehicle/engine and vehicle/engine certified to the standard utilizing the same fuel type.
+The difference in cost between a HVIP-eligible vehicle and a comparable new conventionally fueled vehicle that would be purchased to perform the same function.
+For engine vouchers, incremental cost is the cost difference between a baseline vehicle/engine and one certified to the standard utilizing the same fuel type.
+This cost is determined case by case upon the manufacturer’s HVIP eligibility application, HVIP voucher redemption data, and other relevant data and information.

 In-Kind Services

-“In-kind services” for the purposes of this program means payments or contributions made in the form of goods and services, rather than direct monetary contributions.
+Payments or contributions made in the form of goods and services, rather than direct monetary contributions.

 Lessor Entity